ZivaVatra/flac2all/README.md

 * Lame: for mp3 support
 * Opus-tools: for opus support
 * Vorbis-tools: for ogg support
-* fdk-aac for AAC support
+* aac-enc for AAC support

 ## Packages for Distros